masterteam-ntua/master-team-website/_pages/admissions.md

         <label class="col-12 pl-0">The application consists of the following elements:</label>
         <ol>
             <li class="mb-3">
-                Copy of all University degrees/diplomas received.
-Degrees from foreign Universities must be accompanied by a certificate issued by the Hellenic NARIC organization
-                (<a href="http://www.doatap.gr/en/index.php" target="_blank" class="font-weight-bold">DOATAP</a>).
+                Copy of all university degrees/diplomas received.
+In case of degrees from foreign Universities, they must have been accompanied by a certification issued by the Hellenic NARIC organization (<a href="http://www.doatap.gr/en/index.php" target="_blank" class="font-weight-bold">DOATAP</a>).
+Recognized Foreign Educational
-                The recognition of the degree or certificate of completion of studies by the Hellenic NARIC (which can be submitted by the end of the program) is a precondition for obtaining the M.Sc. degree.
-Recognised Foreign Educational Institutions can be found in the following <a href="https://www.doatap.gr/home_english/foreign_hei/" target="_blank" class="font-weight-bold">list</a>.
+                Institutions can be found in the following
+                <a href="https://www.doatap.gr/home_english/foreign_hei/" target="_blank" class="font-weight-bold">list</a>.
+                In case of a university degree/diploma that has not yet been conferred but is about to be awarded, the candidate should submit a statement accompanied with letters from the university personnel that indicate (i) what degree requirements are pending and (ii)that the degree can be fully completed by September 30, 2022.
             </li>
             <li class="mb-3">
                 Copy of transcripts of grades from all previous Universities attended (in Greek or English).
 Accepted candidates must submit official transcripts.